 Elizabeth is qualified as a solicitor as well as an Attorney-at-Law in the State of New York.
 She first practiced immigration law in the US in 1996, and in the UK in 2007.
 Elizabeth is a native of New York City, and has lived in Germany and Italy as well as the UK.
 She was educated at Harvard University, Boston University, and the London School of Economics.
 After graduating from law school, she clerked for Hon.
 Nancy Gertner on the Federal District Court for the District of Massachusetts, before joining the Immigration Group at Dechert Price and Rhoads in Philadelphia.
 Since moving to the UK, she has practiced immigration and asylum law at Elder Rahimi Solicitors and Refugee and Migrant Justice.
 In addition to preparing asylum and immigration applications, she has represented her clients as an advocate before both the First Tier and Upper Tribunal, Immigration and Asylum Chamber.

 Irena Karapetyan is a trainee solicitor at Wesley Gryk.
 Irena is originally from Armenia and has also lived in Russia and Bulgaria.
 She has a basic understanding of the Armenian language and is fluent in Russian and Bulgarian.
 Irena read law at the London School of Economics and during her second year of law school she worked part-time in a small immigration law firm.
 Upon graduating in 2009, she started working as a paralegal at Wesley Gryk Solicitors.
 Alongside her work at the firm, Irena has also participated in an international research project on immigration and asylum law on behalf of the London School of Economics.
 Irena is currently studying the Legal Practice Course part-time while working at Wesley Gryk Solicitors.
-She expects to qualify as a solicitor in early 2014.
+She expects to qualify as a solicitor in the summer of 2014.

 Tom Hardwick is a trainee solicitor at Wesley Gryk Solicitors.
 Tom read International History and International Politics at the University of Sheffield.
 He was awarded a BA degree in 2008.
 He went on to obtain a Graduate Diploma in Law from The College of Law.
 He started working as a paralegal at Wesley Gryk Solicitors in August 2011.
 For most of his time at the firm he has worked directly with Wesley Gryk.
 Tom is currently studying the Legal Practice Course part-time while working at Wesley Gryk Solicitors.
 He expects to qualify as a solicitor in early 2015.